feelixs/cli/README.md

 # SSoTme-Open-Source-Tools
 [SSoT.me Platform](http://SSoT.me) - The Single Source of Truth Toolbox!

+## Additional Docs
+In addition to the summary below - there is [additional documentation](https://ssotme.github.io/SSoTme-Open-Source-Tools/) on the github.io site.

 ## About A Single Source of Truth
 Software based on a single source of truth is software that does not tolorate duplication of Authority.
 "Source Code" is frequently a terrible place for decisions about how software